 Finally, the Phantom 3 4K offers up nearly the same features as the Pro model, also with 4K resolution, but with a Sony camera sensor.
 Frequencies are a little different as well, better to support non-North American airspace.
 Update: The 4K version has hit that mark where availability is becoming rare and the price has started going up.
 We have a hard time still recommending this version of the drone.

 DJI built a solid drone in the Phantom 3, we respect it and think it is a great drone that will serve you well.
-Do not think that the Phantom 4 Pro is only a minor upgrade.
-If you can afford it, we definitely think the newer drone is the smarter choice, but an $1100 difference in the entry price may be too much for casual pilots.
+Do not think that the Phantom 4 Pro is only a minor upgrade, however, if you can afford it, we definitely think the newer drone is the smarter choice, but an $1100 difference in the entry price may be too much for casual pilots.

 We want to know your thoughts, is the Phantom 3 still worth purchasing?
 Stay tuned, we’re evaluating the soon to be discontinued Phantom 4 next.